When Is the Best Time

 Location and Tips

 Karijini offers hikes for all kinds of fitness levels.
 However, it's quite a journey to come here and the most spectacular gorges Hancock and Weano are for the fit and adventurous only.
-Knox Gorge is even more challenging.
-All other gorges are easier to hike to and through.
+Knox Gorge is even more challenging, and all other gorges are easier to hike to and through.
 It's a seven hours drive from Exmouth to Karijini and takes two days from Perth.

 The information centre offers interesting facts about the history and plenty of hiking trails.
 It is open from 9 a.m. to 4 p.m.
 (April to October) and 10 a.m. to 2 p.m.
 (November to March, but closed from mid-December to mid-February).
 The information centre is easily accessible on a paved road close to Dales Gorge.

 The waterholes were too deep and cold to continue in March.

 When we visited Karijini end of March 2015, the water was muddy, and several roads were flooded.
 We got an impression of what heavy rainfall can cause.
 There are only gravel roads to the spectacular gorges.
-I would recommend a 4 WD although you can get there by a 2WD but no guarantee in good conditions.
+I would recommend a 4 WD, although you can get there by a 2WD but there is no guarantee in good conditions.
 Finally, the road to the Eco Retreat is almost paved except a few hundred meters before.

 The road at the Eco Retreat itself is gravel, to Dales Gorges, it is paved.
 Be aware that Tom Price exists for the mineworkers; therefore, accommodation rates are slightly higher.
 The prices for food in the supermarket are okay.
-We visited Karijini again in September 2019; this time in the right season.
+We visited Karijini again in September years later; this time in the right season.
 We loved to camp at the Eco Retreat.
-We were closer to the most adventurous gorges and enjoyed the brilliant night sky; laying on a blanket for stargazing.
+We were closer to the most adventurous gorges and enjoyed the brilliant night sky, laying on a blanket for stargazing.

 Karijini National Park Gorges